dpretet/axi-crossbar/README.md

 - LITE mode only
 - no USER signals support
 - AW & W channels need to be ready at the same cycle
-- No completion ordering management, may be chaotic
+- No completion ordering management, may be completed to masters out-of-order

 Inbox